translate/pootle/docs/features/invoices.rst

 PDF generation is performed using `PhantomJS <http://phantomjs.org/>`_.
 Check its website and documentation for installation instructions.
-Once it's available on your server, you will need to set the absolute path to the ``phantomjs`` binary in the :setting:`POOTLE_INVOICES_PHANTOMJS_BIN` setting and subsequent runs of :djadmin:`generate_invoices` will generate PDFs as well.
+Once it's available on your server, you will need to set the absolute path to the ``phantomjs`` binary in the :setting:`POOTLE_REPORTS_INVOICES_PHANTOMJS_BIN` setting and subsequent runs of :djadmin:`generate_invoices` will generate PDFs as well.

 .. _invoices#learn-more: